jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven.md

 ### Report and BI technology stack

-- for cloud BigQuery columnar data warehouse, use
+- for big data warehouse, use
 	- Tableau
-	- Java, Spring-boot, Spring, REST-API for back-end data service
-	- AngularJS for front-end customized web reports that cannot be handled by Tableau

-- for HDFS data lake, use
+- for big data lake, use
-	- Spark SQL for structure analysis
+	- Spark SQL for structure analytics
-	- Spark machine learning
+	- Spark ML machine learning
-	-

 ## Deployment on Google Cloud